roman-milk/roman-milk.github.io/anniversary.md

+===

- ****** Anniversary Ch.
-05 ****** byStoryTeller07© Driving over to the house he prepared Aurora for another session, which seemed to go as well as the first.
+Driving over to the house he prepared Aurora for another session, which seemed to go as well as the first.
 With Aurora safely out of the way upstairs the two men talked business.
 Hubert drove home not convinced Daren would deliver on the deal, still wondering how he could possibly accomplish such an outrageous and daring arrangement.

  Sharon arrived for her payment grateful for not having to pander to the 'dog man's' needs willing to at least listen to Daren's idea.
 "Sharon, your not really suited to taking a submissive role."
 Daren began.